AdobeDocs/workfront.fr-FR/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 ---

-# Présentation de la diffusion des rapports
+# Vue d’ensemble de la diffusion de rapport

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: This is linked to the UI in the Send Report box inside the Preview sandbox.
 If you change title, log bug for Dev to fix the link) </p>